The Library of Juggling is an attempt to list all of the

 with the basics, then the various tricks included in the Library can be

-accessed via the navigation tree on the left, where the tricks have
+accessed via the navigation tree on the left, or you can

 The Library of Juggling is updated frequently, so make sure to stop by often

 to keep up to date on all the latest patterns.